libavg/libavg/sphinxdoc/events.rst

         :param String name:

-            The name of the input device
+            The name of the input device.

         :param DivNode eventReceiverNode:

             The node the events of this input device will be delivered to.
 This is useful if the events should occur on positions outside of the screen.
 The standard behaviour would be to discard every event with coordinates exceeding the screen dimensions.

         .. py:attribute:: eventreceivernode:

             The node the events of this input device will be delivered to.
-Read-only
+Read-only.

         .. py:attribute:: name